When Good Debt Becomes Bad Debt

 Many of us think of debt as a curse.
 We are on a merry-go-round of owing money we do not have, and it never seems to stop spinning.

 However, not all debts are bad.
 In fact, some are inevitable and can even be “good”.
-It is important that you understand the difference between the two so you can make good choices when you borrow money.
+Understand the difference between the two so you can make good choices when you borrow money.

 Good debt versus bad debt